ephraimg/node-management-system/README.md

     - {"nodes": [{"nodeID":"W0455101"}]}
     - {"nodes": [{"nodeID":"X0455101","shippingStatus":"Pending"}, {"nodeID":"Z0000001","locationXY":"(44.00, 71.23)"}]}

 A maximum of 25 nodes may be created in a single request.
+However, creating one node per request is safer, as batch creation in DynamoDB does not include safegaurds against accidental overwriting of pre-existing items.
+(The use of a __ConditionExpression__ is not supported.)

 ## Retrieving details for a node